kosarekn/QBS103/QBS103_IntrotoR.md

 meta_data
 ```

 Let's read in some publicly available data from a real RNA-seq run.
-The paper and access to the data can be found at this !link{https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/geo/query/acc.cgi?acc=GSE198520}.
+The paper and access to the data can be found at this link [https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/geo/query/acc.cgi?acc=GSE198520].
 This data was generated from synovial fluid collected from inflamed joints of patients with rheumatoid arthritis before and after treatment with a TNF-a blocker, a common treatment for this disease.

 ``` R {cmd}
 setwd("your_path/QBS103/data")